 |Foreign transaction fee||None||None||None|

-Earn Earn up to 70,000 bonus miles.
-Earn 60,000 bonus miles after you spend $2,000 in purchases on your new Card in the first 3 months.
-Plus, earn an additional 10,000 bonus miles after your first anniversary of Card Membership.
+Earn Earn 40,000 bonus miles after you spend $2,000 in purchases on your new Card in the first 3 months.

 Priority Boarding and 20% savings on eligible in-flight purchases*

-- Limited Time Offer: Earn up to 70,000 bonus miles.
-Earn 60,000 bonus miles after you spend $2,000 in purchases on your new Card in the first 3 months.
-Plus, earn an additional 10,000 bonus miles after your first anniversary of Card Membership.
+- Welcome Offer: Earn 40,000 bonus miles after you spend $2,000 in purchases on your new Card in the first 3 months.

 - Additionally, take $100 off your next Delta flight – after you spend $10,000 in purchases on your Card in a calendar year, you will earn a $100 Delta Flight Credit to use toward future travel.